fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ### Tutorial Level 9: Rules used as Functions/Templates (Basic Self-Reflection)

-Susi can call itself during an answer preparation.
+SUSI can call itself during an answer preparation.
 This can be used to create rules which are designed to be called in such a self-call.
 For example:

 ```